 Outlook

-While night sweats can be frustrating and cause a lot of disruption to your sleep and comfort, they don’t pose a serious health risk.
-However, they could be a symptom of an underlying health concern, so even if you think you are dealing with night sweats, seeking advice from your doctor is the best course of action, especially if your sleep quality is suffering.
+While night sweats can be frustrating and cause a lot of disruption to your sleep and wellbeing, they don’t pose a serious health risk.
+However, they could be a sign of an underlying health concern, so even if you are experiencing menopause night sweats, seeking advice from your doctor is the best course of action in order to get some relief, especially if your sleep quality is suffering.